jcupitt/visual_qc/previews/README.md

 $ ./previews.sh ~/vol/dhcp-derived-data/derived_02Jun2018/participants.tsv
 ```

-It renders all templates in `templates/` for all scans.
+It renders all templates in `templates/` for all scans, rotating each scan
+into atlas space by pasting the roll, pitch and yaw into the scene files.
+Rotation is calculated with `extract_rotation_from_affine.py`.

 # Making a template